 But Crom was to be swept from the caravans of his people, away from the big vans and the shaggy ponies, into a world where greed and black magic held sway, where only his sword and his wits stood to help him when he faced the horrible fate of…”

 The first story is a thrill a minute.
 First there is an attack by the Cymri monkey men, a trip on a ship to the wizard Dwelf’s isle.
-A quest to steal wateroutofthisworld_5007 from the Fountain of Youth in the Tower of Ophir and then dealing with the treacherous wizard.
+A quest to steal water from the Fountain of Youth in the Tower of Ophir and then dealing with the treacherous wizard.

 The second story “The Spider God of Akka,” the ship carrying Crom and his companions are driven on a jungle coast.
 Ape men of Akka take Crom and Tanit prisoner.
 Bokris, regent of Ophir refuses to pay ransom for Queen Tanit so the ape ruler of Akka throws Tanit to the pit of the spider god.
 Crom arrives to deal with the spider with his sword skull-cracker.